coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/improve_your_r_code.md

 If you are developing content for this course, the learnr materials are maintained in the repository [cfrrRtutorials](https://github.com/coding-for-reproducible-research/cfrrRtutorials)

 Please refer to the guidance provided in that repository for the required development workflows and processes to follow.

+## Accessibility statement – learnr-based R courses

+Some CfRR courses, including this one, are delivered using the `learnr` framework and are intended to be run within the RStudio software environment.

+The use of the `learnr` package supports efficient delivery within a shorter workshop format.
+By handling data loading and interactive setup automatically, `learnr` reduces technical overhead and allows the workshop to focus more fully on the theoretical concepts being taught, rather than on environment configuration or data management.

+However, because these courses are executed within RStudio, overall accessibility is influenced by the capabilities and configuration of the learner’s local software environment.
+While RStudio provides a range of accessibility features, it may not be fully accessible for all users.

+If you encounter barriers when using a learner-based course or require reasonable adjustments or alternative formats, please contact the CfRR team.
+We are happy to discuss individual needs and explore appropriate support options.

+For more information about accessibility across the CfRR programme, and particular guidance on improving the accessibility of RStudio, please see the full accessibility statement: [Accessibility at Coding for Reproducible Research](../../cfrr_program_details/accessibility.ipynb)